 He continues to collaborate on research with both professors.
 Most of his work is in the tax area, his interest piqued by doctoral classes with Shackelford and Maydew.

 Gallemore examines factors that aid corporate tax avoidance, an important topic given that cross-border income shifting has been on the rise for many years and IRS resources have decreased.
 How internal information systems aid firms in avoiding taxes was the subject of a study with Labro, and he explored the role of banks in corporate clients’ tax avoidance with Maydew and Brandon Gipper of Stanford.
 Both studies were published in premier accounting journals.

 He’s earned academic honors from the very start.
 While in the PhD Program, he received one of just 10 Deloitte Foundation Doctoral Fellowship Awards in 2012, and he served as the American Accounting Association’s representative at the 2013 European Accounting Association Doctoral Colloquium in Paris.
 While at Chicago Booth he received the Emory Williams Award for Teaching Excellence, which he was voted on by Booth students across all three MBA programs.

 “For the type of research I’ve done, I’m not sure that there’s a better place to have done it,” he said.
-“I wouldn’t have landed this job at Chicago without UNC Kenan-Flagler – The opportunities, the support from the faculty made it possible.”
+“I wouldn’t have landed that job at Chicago without UNC Kenan-Flagler – the opportunities, the support from the faculty made it possible.”